jvsteiner/send-note/README.md

 See here: [Troubleshooting](https://docs.note.sx/Troubleshooting)

+## Acknowledgements

+This plugin is based on the [share-note](https://github.com/alangrainger/share-note) plugin by [@alangrainger](https://github.com/alangrainger/).
+Ok, "based" is a bit of a stretch, I did used a all of the code from that plugin, and I deleted more stuff than I added.
+This plugin serves a very different purpose, but the UI he created was just perfect, so I used it as a starting point.

+## License

+MIT License

 ## TODO

 1. I might want to delete previous copies automatically, when you reshare a note.
 Currently, it will just create a new note, and the old note will still be available, although the url gets replaced in the frontmatter.